leopoldkwok/Fizzbuzz_in_Clojure/README.md

 cd Fizzbuzz_in_Clojure
 ```

-In order to execute the file, Install leiningen via Homebrew in the terminal
+In order to execute the file, install leiningen via Homebrew in the terminal

 ```sh
 brew install leiningen